-The plant contains immune boosting polysaccharides, and stimulating the immune system may help the body to overcome fevers and illnesses on its own.
+The plant contains immune-boosting polysaccharides, and stimulating the immune system may help the body to overcome fevers and illnesses on its own.

 Dry The Flowers, Leaves & Roots

-Sweet Joe Pye Weed with its vanilla scented leaves is the best choice for making medicinal and relaxing teas.
+Sweet Joe Pye Weed, with its vanilla-scented leaves, is the best choice for making medicinal and relaxing teas.

 Hang them or lay them out in an area that has good air circulation.
 When completely dry, you can store them for use as a medicinal tea.

 It can be gathered and dried and bundled be burned as a natural mosquito repellent.

 It is also self-sowing.
-If you want and abundant and ever-growing stand of it you need do nothing.
+If you want an abundant and ever-growing stand of it you need do nothing.

-The root system will travel with wild abandon, and when the flowers go to seed, the seeds will scatter on their own.
+The root system will travel with wild abandon, and when the purple flowers go to seed, the seeds will scatter on their own.

-Keep the seeds chilled for approximately a week-to-ten days and then planting them in a light and airy seed starting medium.
+Keep the seeds chilled for approximately a week-to-ten days, and then plant them in a light and airy seed starting medium.

 Keep in mind that in nature, they sprout and grow without being covered at all.
 They need exposure to light in order to sprout properly.

-Just make sure the seed maintains good contact with the soil.
+Just make sure the seed maintains good contact with the moist soil.
 You may wish to rake over the area lightly to prevent predation by birds.

 Propagation by division is also possible.
-In the early spring, you will notice that the center of older plants may have died back.
+In the early spring, you will notice that the center of older and mature plants may have died back.
 When you see this, you need to divide the plant.

 Dig up the whole clump and remove the dead material from the center.
 What remains will be new growth, which you can separate and plant in pots or directly into the ground.

-You’re most likely to find the cultivated version (E. maculatum) which appears a bit bushier and produces more flowers than the wild variety.
+You’re most likely to find the cultivated version (E. maculatum), which appears a bit bushier and produces more flower heads than the wild variety.
 It also differs from the native plant in that it does not grow quite as tall.

 Taking Care Of Joe Pye Weed

-Preventing Joe Pye Invasion
+Preventing Joe Pye Weed Invasion

-This will not only increase the number of blooms you and your beneficial pollinators can enjoy, it will also prevent the development of seeds.
-Make sure to cut back the blooms completely before they go to seed in the autumn.
+This will not only increase the number of intricate blooms you and your beneficial pollinators can enjoy, but it will also prevent the development of seeds.
+Make sure to cut back the compound blooms completely before they go to seed in the autumn.

 You can also keep the stray plants under control by simply mowing them down where you don’t want them before they get too big.

 Enjoy A Breezy No Care Garden!

-If you love the idea of a perennial garden coming back year after year with little or no attention from you, Joe Pye should definitely make it at the top of your plant list.
+If you love the idea of a perennial garden coming back year after year with little or no attention from you, Joe Pye weed should definitely make it at the top of your plant list.